alcuadrado/foundry-custom-remappings-priority/README.md

 This repository reproduces an issue with Foundry (tested with `forge 0.2.0 (2d87c0c 2023-08-04T00:24:28.478338727Z)`).

-This project define a custom remapping to an npm package, and forge prioritizes the automatically generated one.
+This project defines a custom remapping to an npm package, and forge prioritizes the automatically generated one.
 This leads to a compilation error.

 ## How to reproduce it